 Anyone who’s attended any of the awesome Music Hackdays (http://musichackday.org) knows they are super fun events.
-But the last one in NYC was February 2011.
+But they are infrequent.
 There have been other music-focused hackathons in New York since then, but they tend to be geared toward the music industry, advertising, and recruiting.
 There’s nothing inherently wrong with those things, but it seems like there is a desire in the NYC music tech community to have these events more often, focus more on creativity, and make artists feel welcome.

 For me personally, I have a ton of music tech projects on the back burner that I don’t get a chance to work on.
 Blocking off an entire day once a month to focus on these projects will encourage habits of creativity and productivity.